tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

   docker exec schema-registry  sh -c 'echo "{\"id\":\"a\", \"message\": \"b\"}" | /bin/kafka-json-schema-console-producer --bootstrap-server broker:9092  --property schema.registry.url=http://localhost:8085 --topic message --property value.schema.id=1'
   ```

-  Alternativly you can use akhq web ui (however you need to select correct schema for value)
+  Alternatively you can use akhq web ui (however you need to select correct schema for value)

 5. check is data is stored in sql database *my_messages* in table messages